-Here we report on a multi-shot target assembly based on a rotating wheel capable of hosting more than 5000 targets, which is compatible with operation at a repetition rate of 10 Hz.
-Furthermore, we describe the procedure implemented to ensure automatic shot-to-shot replenishment and realignment of each target at 10 Hz, based on a few-minute measurement for the pre-characterization of the shooting positions with a high-precision industrial sensor, which allows for the positioning of the targets on the focal plane with a precision of $\sigma = 3.5 \,\mu\text{m}$ .
-Experimental results on laser-driven ion acceleration from the developed target and alignment method at the Laser Laboratory for Acceleration and Applications (L2A2)[21,22] are presented, demonstrating stable, continuous operation for more than 1000 shots with deviations in the cut-off energy of the measured proton spectra of approximately 15%, limited by the stability of the laser system.
+Here we report on a multi-shot target assembly based on a rotating wheel capable of hosting >5000 targets, and compatible with operation at a repetition rate of $10\,\mathrm{Hz}$ .
+Furthermore, we describe the procedure implemented to ensure automatic shot-to-shot replenishment and realignment of each target at 10 Hz, based on a few-minute measurement for the pre-characterisation of the shooting positions with a high-precision industrial sensor, that allows for the positioning of the targets on the focal plane with a precision of $\sigma = 3.5 \,\mu\text{m}$ .
+Experimental results on laser-driven ion acceleration from the developed target and alignment method at the Laser Laboratory for Acceleration and Applications (L2A2)[21,22] are presented, demonstrating the stable, continuous operation for >1000 shots with deviations in the cut-off energy of the measured proton spectra of $\sim 15\%$ , limited by the stability of the laser system.
 The rest of the paper is structured as follows.
-The target assembly, including a detailed description of the design requirements for the target wheel depending on the stages and minimum repetition rate, is included in Section 2.
-The target pre-mapping and automatic positioning procedure are described in Section 3.
-Finally, the experimental setup and results of ion acceleration using the rotating wheel target are discussed in Section 4.
+The target assembly, including a detailed description of the design requirements for the target wheel depending on the stages and minimum repetition rate, is included in Sec.
+2. The target premapping and automatic positioning procedure are described in Sec.
+3. Finally, the experimental setup and results on ion acceleration using the rotating wheel target are discussed in Sec.
+4.

-2. Multi-shot target assembly
+2. The multi-shot target assembly

-The target assembly developed is based on a multi-shot rotating wheel attached to a 3D motorized rig to ensure the shotto-shot replacement and positioning of the target material (Figure 1(a)).
-The motorized rig consists of a rotational stage (PimiCos T-65N) that enables the rotation of the target wheel around its axis $(\vartheta)$ ; a linear stage (PimiCos DT-65N) that enables the translation along the target normal, or longitudinal direction (z); and a linear stage (PimiCos LS-110) that enables the translation along the direction perpendicular to the target normal, or radial direction (r).
-The combined motion of the rotational and radial stages allows one to change the irradiated target between laser shots, whereas a combined motion of the radial and longitudinal stages allows one to displace the wheel along the laser focal direction and position each target at the focal plane.
-The spatial resolutions of the rotational, longitudinal and radial stages are 20 μdeg, 10 nm and 20 nm, respectively, significantly lower than the required tolerance for the positioning of the target at the focal plane, typically of the order of $10 \,\mu m$ (see Section 3).
+The target assembly developed is based on a multi-shot rotating wheel attached to a three-dimensional motorised rig to ensure the shot-to-shot replacement and positioning of the target material (Fig. 1(a)).
+The motorised rig consists of a rotational stage (PimiCos T-65N) that enables the rotation of the target wheel around its axis ( $\vartheta$ ); a linear stage (PimiCos DT-65N) that enables the translation along the target normal, or longitudinal direction (z); and a linear stage (PimiCos LS-110) that enables the translation along the direction perpendicular to the target normal, or radial direction (r).
+The combined motion of the rotational and radial stages allows to change the irradiated target between laser shots, whereas a combined motion of the radial and longitudinal stages allows to displace the wheel along the laser focal direction and position each target at the focal plane.
+The spatial resolution of the rotational, longitudinal, and radial stages is 20 μdeg, 10 nm, and 20 nm, respectively, significantly lower than the required tolerance for the positioning of the target at the focal plane, typically on the order of 10 μm (see Sec.
+3).